Continuous-variable nonlocality and contextuality: The Lasserre--Parrilo hierarchy

-For well-defined moment sequences, \ie sequences that have a representing finite Borel measure, moment matrices are indeed positive semi-definite which provides insight on the reason why problem $(\text{P})$ features positive semi-definiteness constraints.
+The localising matrix reduces to the moment matrix for $p=1$.
+For well-defined moment sequences, \ie sequences that have a representing finite Borel measure, moment matrices and localising matrices are positive semidefinite, which provides insight on the reason why problem \refprog{LP-CF} can be relaxed to a problem with positive semidefiniteness constraints.